geetikase/item_tasks_examples/json/python/wordcount_example/README.md

 ```

 At this point, you can ingest the wordcount Docker image into your item_tasks, by adding
-a local (meaning do not check "pull from DockerHub") task in the Girder UI for `wordcount`.
+a local (meaning do not check "Pull image from Docker Hub") task in the Girder UI for `wordcount`.

 item_tasks will call the Docker container with no arguments, producing the JSON spec, and
 parse this JSON spec to create two new tasks.